tykling/certgrinder/README.md

 Apart from the primary purpose of getting signed certificates the `certgrinder.py` script has a few other features that may be of use.

 ### TLSA Generation
 The `-s` / `--showtlsa` switch suspends normal operation and instead loops over the configured domainsets and generates TLSA records for the public keys.
 The result is printed to the terminal in a format suitable for putting in the DNS.
-The
+It looks like this:

     [certgrinder@znc ~]$ ./virtualenv/bin/python certgrinder/certgrinder.py -s _443._tcp -n 109.238.48.13 certgrinder.yml
     2018-02-16 08:42:18 +0000 INFO certgrinder.__main__:<module>():576:  Processing domains: znc.tyknet.dk
     2018-02-16 08:42:18 +0000 INFO certgrinder.__main__:print_tlsa():430:  TLSA records for _443._tcp.znc.tyknet.dk: